aditokmo/react-cli-setup/README.md

 # React CLI Starter

-A React CLI tool that will help you build and structure your react project with pre-configured setups with tools mentioned bellow.
+A React CLI tool that helps you build and structure your React projects with pre-configured setups using the tools mentioned below

 ---